anevjes/AzureSearch.SharePointOnline/README.md

 ```
 ## Indexer Definition

-During this stage you will need to map index fields from the index definition deifned in previous step to the Azure BLOB indexer.
+During this stage you will need to map index fields from the index definition defined in previous step to the Azure BLOB indexer.
 This is performed via fieldMappings.

 **Important:**
 Do not modify any of the below fields as we inject these values for you: